Frequently Asked Questions

 9. What if you are a 3rd and 4th year student or if you have graduated?

 If you want to study Psychology, Economy, Engineering and/or Physical Sciences for a future academic career, integrated PhD programs may be more appropriate for you.
 Master’s programs in these fields are lower in number compared to other fields.
 In order to make the best decision, we suggest you research and find out if programs offered in these fields match your goals.

 10. Do I have to decide which university I am going to apply for?

 Doing an advanced research about the graduate programs in the US in your field according to the degree levels will help you decide on the grant degree (Master’s/PhD) and field of your application.
 You are advised to fill in the section regarding your university preferences on the 10th page of the Embark application in line with your research.

 12. I have filed my application for the U.S. Green Card Lottery.
 May I apply for the Fulbright grant?

 Unless you are a winner of the lottery and have started the legal application process, you may apply for the grant.

-Only the TOEFL iBT or Academic IELTS score report is a document required for application for the Fulbright Student Program.
+Only the TOEFL iBT or Academic IELTS exams are required during the application process.
 GMAT/GRE scores will be asked from nominees after they are selected for the Grant.

 1. Which standard tests am I required to take in order to obtain admission to a university?

-All candidates must take the TOEFL iBT or Academic IELTS.
-Candidates must also take the GRE except for those who are pursuing a Master’s Degree in Law and Business Administration.
-Candidates who are pursuing a Master’s Degree in Business Administration (MBA) and its subfields must take the GMAT and/or GRE.
+All candidates must take the TOEFL/IELTS tests.
+Candidates must also take the GRE except for those who are pursuing a master’s degree in Law and Business Administration.
+Candidates who are seeking a master’s degree in Business Administration (MBA) and its subfields must take the GMAT instead of the GRE.